siddiquiakram84/Shorty-App/README.md

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.

-Acknowledgments 🙌
+## Acknowledgments 🙌

-We'd like to express our gratitude to the following:
+I would like to extend my sincere gratitude to:

-The open-source community for inspiration and collaboration.
+- **Gulzar Ahmad:** My mentor and guide throughout the development of Shorty-App.
+Your support, insights, and encouragement have been invaluable.
+This project wouldn't have been possible without your expertise and guidance.

+- **The open-source community:** For inspiration, collaboration, and the wealth of knowledge shared.

-[Contributor Names]: For their invaluable contributions to Shorty-App.
+- **[Contributor Names]:** For their invaluable contributions to Shorty-App.

-[Any other acknowledgments or credits]
+- **[Any other acknowledgments or credits]**

 Your support and contributions make Shorty-App better for everyone.
 Thank you!